+Microloans service entrepreneurs who need financing assistance to start or expand their business but cannot qualify for traditional bank loans due to past credit issues.
 Microloan organizations provide funding to start-up entrepreneurs, home-based businesses, existing and growing small business owners.

 Small business owners seeking bad credit business loans may find a microloan meets their needs because you may qualify with less-than-perfect credit, little to no assets and even limited business experience.

-Who can apply
+Who can apply for a Microloan

-Who provides the loans
+Who provides Microloans

 Hundreds of microloan programs exist throughout the United States.
-Nonprofit agencies, private foundations and the Small Business Administration (SBA) operate microloan programs.
+Nonprofit agencies, private foundations and the Small Business Administration (SBA) operate Microloan Programs.

 The maximum term allowed for a microloan is six years.
 However, loan terms vary according to the size of the loan, the planned use of funds, the requirements of the intermediary lender, and the needs of the small business borrower.
 Interest rate on microloans can be lower than traditional small business financing and often much lower than bank credit card rates.

 Can I get a Microloan with Bad Credit

 The community based intermediary establishes its own lending and credit requirements.
 It’s unlikely collateral will be required for the SBA Microloan.
 But the business owner will be required to personally guarantee repayment of the loan.
 A credit report is pulled on the small business owner but it’s not the only criteria considered.

 Bad credit business owners are often approved with a solid business plan and business training.
 Although it is completely up to the Microloan organization to establish underwriting criteria, they are accustomed to dealing with start-up businesses who have little collateral and less than perfect credit.